jlengstorf/lengstorf.com/content/drafts/2016-retrospective.md

 Overall, 2016 was a great year for me.
 My personal and professional lives grew in ways I'm proud of, I made choices I'm happy to defend, and I can't think of anything I regret.

 However, everything I just said is fluffy, and not particularly useful.
-So let's dig into specifics and see if I can come up with a plan — even if that plan ends up being, "Just keep doing what you're doing."
+So let's dig into specifics and see if I can **come up with a plan to make 2017 a great year** — even if that plan ends up being, "Just keep doing what you're doing."

 ### What went well in 2016?

 I had a lot of things to be happy about in 2016:

 - [Marisa](https://marisamorby.com) and I continued [our traveling adventures]({{< ref "2015-12-30_year-in-review.md" >}}) for the second year.
+- Nate and I released an [online workshop/course for gaining better focus and productivity](https://getrefocus.com/).
+We also recorded a [half-dozen episodes of 2FTAT](http://www.2ftat.com/).
 - I launched a [code blog](https://code.lengstorf.com) to share (far geekier) content about building better software.
 - With help from great people like [Mackenzie Child](https://www.youtube.com/user/mackenziechild), I learned a bit about making videos and launched a [YouTube channel for nerds](https://www.youtube.com/lengstorf).
 - I started cooking again after years of almost exclusively eating out (or buying pre-made meals).